 In addition to the academic rewards, there are several immediate, practical advantages to becoming a Sharpe Scholar:

-- A living-learning environment - If you apply and are accepted early to the Sharpe Program (before May 31), you may choose to live in a Spotswood Hall* - a dormitory specifically for Sharpe and other Scholars.
+- A living-learning environment - Sharpe Scholars are required to live together in Spotswood Hall* - a dormitory specifically for Sharpe and other Scholars.
 This living-learning environment has many advantages, including:

 - you will immediately be surrounded by people with whom you have at least one common interest